SERVICES IN THE JEWISH COMMUNITY

 The Compass Project helps teens and young adults with learning differences, executive functioning and social communication challenges, Autism Spectrum disorders, and related disabilities.
 The Compass Project is designed to help young people plan for and make a successful transition from high school, college, or unemployment to the workplace and independent adulthood.
 Our program offers counseling, social and recreation programs, career and psychological assessment, internship opportunities, vocational assistance through ACCES-VR, college support, and independent living programs for young people making the transition to an independent future.

 Effective July 1, 2016, all JCCA Long Island Compass programs have concluded.
 We are very grateful to the Long Island community partners and families for their continued participation and support.
-For more information to find alternative resources in your area, please contact Valerie Rosen, Director of Compass Project, firstname.lastname@example.org.
+Compass is now located and providing services on JCCA's Pleasantville Cottage Campus and continues to provide services in the Westchester community.
+For more information and to find alternative resources in your area, please contact Valerie Rosen, Director of Compass Project, email@example.com.

 Summer internships bring new friends and new confidence